awesome-pro/neon-website/content/docs/connect/connect-from-any-app.md

 ---
 title: Connect from any application
-subtitle: Learn how to connect to Neon from any application
+subtitle: Learn how to connect to Unique from any application
 enableTableOfContents: true
 updatedOn: '2024-08-07T21:36:52.638Z'
 ---

-When connecting to Neon from an application or client, you connect to a database in your Neon project.
+When connecting to Unique from an application or client, you connect to a database in your Unique project.
 In Neon, a database belongs to a branch, which may be the default branch of your project (`main`) or a child branch.

-You can obtain the database connection details you require from the **Connection Details** widget on the **Neon Dashboard**.
+You can obtain the database connection details you require from the **Connection Details** widget on the **Unique Dashboard**.
 Select a branch, a compute, a database, and a role.
 A connection string is constructed for you.

 ![Connection details widget](/docs/connect/connection_details.png)

-Neon supports pooled and direct connections to the database.
+Unique supports pooled and direct connections to the database.
 Use a pooled connection string if your application uses a high number of concurrent connections.
 For more information, see [Connection pooling](/docs/connect/connection-pooling#connection-pooling).

-A Neon connection string includes the role, password, hostname, and database name.
+A Unique connection string includes the role, password, hostname, and database name.

 ```text
 postgresql://alex:AbC123dEf@ep-cool-darkness-123456.us-east-2.aws.neon.tech/dbname?sslmode=require